BEAT: Tokenizing and Generating Symbolic Music by Uniform Temporal Steps: Details of Structural Inductive Bias Experiments

 This section provides additional details for the structural pattern learning experiments in Section~\ref{sec:pattern_learning}.
 All experiments use the same model architecture as Table~\ref{tab:model_arch}.
 BEAT and event-based baselines are trained with identical hyperparameters, differing only in tokenization.
+BEAT uses absolute pitch encoding throughout these experiments; see Appendix~\ref{app:ablation_pitch}.

-\textbf{Dataset Split.} All three tasks use 4,000 samples split 9:1 into training (3,600) and validation (400) sets.
-Source material is derived from 4/4 time music in the piano dataset.
+\textbf{Dataset Split.} Each task has its own set of 4,000 samples (not shared across tasks), split 9:1 into training (3,600) and validation (400).
+Each sample is synthesized from real 4/4-time piano data: we extract a sequence of consecutive beats from the dataset and apply the task-specific transformation to form an 8-bar segment.
+For example, under the AAAA pattern, a real bar with beats ABCD becomes four synthesized bars AAAA, BBBB, CCCC, DDDD (each real beat is repeated four times within a bar).